 And finally, the brain as a tool needs its master, our consciousness, to handle, to manage and to control.
 Once our consciousness shifts its focus away from the physical body, the brain would stop working.
 You can observe this phenomenon from those in a coma — they lost their “consciousness” even though their brain is not damaged.

 Now the question.
-Why we use the brain when we have our almighty consciousness?
-The answer: it’s the result of our obsession over some particular experiences (such as wanting to return to particular worlds to continue the game), and a bad habit that is hard to overcome (majority of people don’t even know how to recognise their consciousness, let alone to stay with it and working with it).
+Why do we use the brain when we have our almighty consciousness?
+The answer: it’s the result of our obsession over some particular experiences (such as wanting to return to particular worlds to continue the game), and a bad habit that is hard to overcome (the majority of people don’t even know how to recognise their consciousness, let alone to stay with it and working with it).